AmanTank187/blogger/README.md

 - Delete method takes place when user clicks log out. the Session[user_id] is set to nil, flash message shown and you are redirected to homepage.

 - Added two helper methods.
 Current_user and logged in?.
 Current user method assigns a users to it if the session is created.
 To stop going into the database everytime the method is called i used `||=` which means if its not assigned already then assign it.
 Logged_in? method justs turns current_user into bool format.
+The second step was to clean the code up, i added these methods to the application controller so they can be used within other controllers.
+This meant that the methods could not be used in view anymore so i included `helper_method :current_user, :logged_in?` which allowed the methods to be used within a controller and the views.

 - Ruby version